rdallman/reed.pizza/content/resume.md

 ### Expertise

   * Writing clean, reusable, and idiomatic code to solve problems.
-  * Building robust, fast and beautiful applications for the web and mobile.
+  * Building robust, fast, secure and beautiful applications for the web and mobile.
   * Crafting businesses and products from scratch.
 Release early, release often.

 ### Programming Skills